 Who should attend?

-This interdisciplinary program is designed for mid-level public sector officials and civil society representatives from low- and middle-income countries, whose responsibilities relate to investments, agriculture, land or rural development.
+This interdisciplinary program is designed for mid-level public sector officials and civil society representatives from low- and middle-income countries, whose responsibilities relate to investments, agriculture, land, or rural development.
 A select number of representatives from development agencies and the private sector may also be admitted.
-(Please note that you are responsible for securing a visa for your participation; we recommend applying for a relevant visa or an ESTA as early as possible.
-If you need a letter from us, please let us know as soon as possible.
+(Please note that you are responsible for securing a visa for your participation.
+We strongly recommend applying for a relevant visa or an ESTA as early as possible.
+If you need a letter from us, please let us know.
 All participants must be able to read and communicate in English.)